ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 > Jinja is a text-based template script

-- Use dbt as a model tool to create the optimized models
-  - Create a seed table to be able to get the source for the lookup values
-    - remote_booth_station
+To build our models, we should follow these specifications:

-  - Create an external table using the Data Lake folder and CSV.gz files as a source
+- Create an external table using the Data Lake folder and *.csv.gz file pattern as a source
   - ext_turnstile
+- Create the staging models
+  - Create the station view (stg_station) from the external table as source
+    - Get the unique stations
+    - Create a surrogate key using the station name
-  - Create the dimension tables using the lookup values as source
+  - Create the booth view (stg_booth) from the external table as source
-    - dim_station
-    - dim_booth
+    - Get the unique booths and associate to the station id
+    - Create a surrogate key using the booth unit and ca fields
+- Create the physical models
+  - Create the station dimension table (dim_station) from the stg_station model
+  - Create the booth dimension table (dim_booth) from the stg_booth model
-       - Cluster by station_id
+    - Cluster the table by station_id
-    - Add incremental model to insert missing records not on seed table
-  - Create the fact table using the external table structure and an incremental strategy for ongoing new data
+  - Create the fact table (fact_turnstile) using the external table structure and an incremental strategy for ongoing new data
-    - fact_turnstile
     - Partition the table by created_dt and day granularity
     - Cluster the table by station_id
     - Join on dimension tables to use id references instead of text
-    - Continously run this model with an incremental strategy to append new records
+  - Continuously run all the model with an incremental strategy to append new records

-Our data model should look like this:
+Our physical data model should look like this:

 <img width="680px" src="../images/mta-erd.png" alt="ozkary data warehouse ERD"/>